OpenLiberty/ci.gradle/docs/libertyDev.md

 Start a Liberty server in dev mode.
 This task also invokes the `libertyCreate`, `installFeature`, and `deploy` tasks before starting the server.

-N.B. starting in the tech preview 3.3.1-SNAPSHOT, dev mode also invokes `generate-features`.
-See [generate-features](generate-features.md) for details.
+N.B. starting in the tech preview 3.3.1-SNAPSHOT, dev mode also invokes `generateFeatures`.
+See [generateFeatures](generateFeatures.md) for details.

 **Note:** This task is designed to be executed directly from the Gradle command line.